nicodr97/parseEuropePMC-trimAl/README.md

 It extracts the content from the following sections in text format: Introduction, Methods, Results and Discussion.
 You are able to change the code and extract the sections in XML format.
 It also retrieves the Supplementary data in XML format.

-The metadata outputed is the following: ISSN PPUB, ISSN EPUB, Journal Title and Publisher Name.
+The metadata outputed is the following: version, parameters, keywords and year.

 All the data is then stored in a SQLite database.